Flip Flap Railway: Ride experience

+G-Force claims

 Contemporary reports and later retellings have claimed that the Flip Flap Railway subjected riders to forces as high as 12 G. However, modern analyses of the ride's design, speed, and dimensions suggest that these figures were likely exaggerated.
 Based on the ride's estimated maximum speed of approximately 35 to 40 miles per hour and the geometry of its 25-foot circular loop, calculations indicate that the actual forces experienced would have been in the range of 6 to 8 G. While still extremely high by modern roller coaster standards, and sufficient to cause injury or discomfort, this is notably lower than the traditionally cited figure of 12 G.